Who (might have) met whom

 Jean-Jacques Rousseau (28/6/1712 - 2/7/1778) was a Genevan philosopher, writer, and composer, known for writing Du contrat social and Julie ou la Nouvelle Héloïse. - 1713 - 1784: Denis Diderot

-François Devienne (31/1/1759 - 5/9/1803) was a French composer of the Classical period and professor for flute at the Paris Conservatory, known for writing Six Quartets for Flute and Strings, Op.
-11 and Flute Quartet in G major. - 1768 - 1848: François-René de Chateaubriand
+François Devienne (31/1/1759 - 5/9/1803) was a French composer of the Classical period and professor for flute at the Paris Conservatory, known for writing Flute Concerto No. 8 in G major and Sonatas for Flute and Piano. - 1768 - 1848: François-René de Chateaubriand

 Jean-Baptiste Joseph Fourier (21/3/1768 - 17/5/1830) was a French mathematician and physicist, known for Fourier's law of conduction and Fourier–Motzkin elimination. - 1770 - 1827: Ludwig van Beethoven

-Bernardus Placidus Johann Nepomuk Bolzano (5/10/1781 - 18/12/1848) was a Bohemian mathematician, logician, philosopher, theologian and Catholic priest of Italian extraction, known for Bolzano's theorem (the first purely analytic proof of the intermediate value theorem) and least-upper-bound property. - 1781 - 1840: Siméon Denis Poisson
+Bernardus Placidus Johann Nepomuk Bolzano (5/10/1781 - 18/12/1848) was a Bohemian mathematician, logician, philosopher, theologian and Catholic priest of Italian extraction, known for Bolzano-Weierstrass theorem and least-upper-bound property. - 1781 - 1840: Siméon Denis Poisson

 Marie-Henri Beyle (23/1/1783 - 23/3/1842) was a French writer, known for writing La Chartreuse de Parme and Promenades dans Rome. - 1789 - 1857: Augustin-Louis Cauchy